cinderiyi/web-authering/README.md

 1. Structuring an HTML page.
 2. Testing a live version of the page online through GitHub and the browser.
 3. Presenting themselves through a basic web page, while maintaining focus on clean and functional code.
+4. Use new tools and HTML tags to enhanse a website
+5. Learn how to imbed images in HTML

 ## About Me
 My name is Ashe Gravenkemper, and I’m currently taking this Web Authoring class as part of my journey to becoming a solo web developer.
 I’m excited to expand my skills and knowledge in web development and to continue building a solid foundation for future projects.